JDurham95/JD_synthesizer/README.md

 ### Resetting

-The synthesizer may be reset to default settings by using the reset button.
+The tone generator may be reset to default settings by using the reset button.

 ![reset.png](images/reset.png)